YummYume/symmetrical-potato/README.md

 ## Generating TypeScript types from the API

 Use the `make generate-types` command to generate the TypeScript types from the API.
-The types will be generated in the `src/lib/api/interfaces` folder.
+The types will be generated in the `front/app/lib/api/types/index.ts` file.

 > [!NOTE]
 > For convenience, this folder is ignored by ESLint and Prettier.